 At the bank of the Danube you will notice immediately the Parliament building, which is also in neo-gothic style.
 It is really enormous and with almost 700 rooms is belongs to the top five largest parliamentary buildings in the world.
 When you would be at that side of the city I would also recommend you to visit one the most striking memorials I ever saw: Shoes on the Danube Bank.
 This monument honours the people who were killed by the fascist Arrow Cross movement in Budapest during World War II.
 It symbolises their shoes left behind on the bank after they were executed at the riverbank.

-Don't miss out on Hungary's cuisine; you wouldn't want to end up HUNGRY, right?
+Don’t miss out on Hungary’s cuisine; you wouldn’t want to end up HUNGRY, right?
 Ha!
 It really has much more to offer than goulash.
 Most of their cooking revolves around all kinds of paprika, sweet, hot, smoked.
-If you ever have time to buy some and bring it back home, you won't regret it.
-When you would be done visiting the Castle Hill and a museum or two, and are a bit fed up with sightseeing you can also head for what's really important: exploring Budapest's thermal baths.
-All of them are heated naturally by thermal springs that flow beneath the city, most include pools with varying temperatures, steam rooms, even massage studios.
+If you ever have time to buy some and bring it back home, you won’t regret it.
+When you would be done visiting the Castle Hill and a museum or two, and are a bit fed up with sightseeing you can also head for what’s really important: exploring Budapest’s thermal baths.
+All of them are heated naturally by thermal springs that flow beneath the city.
+Most of them include pools with varying temperatures, steam baths and massage facilities.
 The most famous ones are Gellert Spa (Kelenhegyi ut 4) and Széchenyi Baths and Pool (Állatkerti körút 9-11) and from own experience I can highly recommend both of them.
-Hungarians say there's no better hangover cure than a visit to the baths with a beautiful woman.
+Hungarians say there’s no better hangover cure than a visit to the baths with a beautiful woman.